Aleale999/Minesweeper/README.txt

 This game was the first project given to me (and also to every other student in the course) in the coding bootcamp I am currently enrolled in, GeneralAssembly.

 The very weird (or you may say interesting if you want to be more polite) theme I chose is simply my experience with coding, it is all ups and downs.
-You start a program, get to the first wall, hit your head against it quite a few times until you finally realise how to solve the issue or find a way to work around the problem.
+You start a program, get to the first wall, hit your head against it quite a few times until you finally realize how to solve the issue or find a way to work around the problem.
 So it came to me one day, this is like Dante's journey through hell, purgatory and heaven, because I am pretty sure the feeling he felt while witnessing God is the same I get when I finally see the program I typed working.

 The way I worked on the logic behind program is simple:
-I debated wether it was easier to work on a grid with 2 different counters (grid[i][j] to be clearer) or an array with one single counter, and of course I decided to go with the array because, and quoting a south african Mortal Kombat movie "I don't want peace, I want problems, always".
-This made it so much easier to work with in the beginning, with the choice of the difficulty and also the creation of the actual grid, because i just had to push every newly created item inside my grid array.
+I debated whether it was easier to work on a grid with 2 different counters (grid[i][j] to be clearer) or an array with one single counter, and of course I decided to go with the array because, and quoting a south african Mortal Kombat movie "I don't want peace, I want problems, always".
+This made it so much easier to work with in the beginning, with the choice of the difficulty and also the creation of the actual grid, because I just had to push every newly created item inside my grid array.

+Achievements
 The difficulty function was simply to change the dimensions of my grid and the number of mines, and also change the background colours to follow the theme:

 function checkDifficulty(difficulty){